freenet/freenet-core/docs/src/dev-guide.md

 ## Testing out contracts in the local node

 Once we have all our contracts sorted and ready for testing, we can do this in local mode in our node.
-For this the node must be running, we can make sure that is running by running the following command as a background process or in another terminal, since we have installed it:
+For this the node must be running, we can make sure that is running by running the following command as a background process or in another terminal; since we have installed it:

 ```
 $ locutus-node